textcortex/textcortex-hemingwai-js/README.md

 ## Installation and usage

-The easiest way to install textcortex-hemingwai-js is using npm or yarn.
+The easiest way to install textcortext-hemingwai-javascript is using npm or yarn.

 ```
-yarn add textcortex-hemingwai-js
+yarn add textcortext-hemingwai-javascript
 ```

 Or